Ever wondered about massage and prostitution in China?

 Prostitution in China is not a grey area.
 It’s most definitely illegal under Chinese law.

-Corruption is rife in China.
+It’s widely known that corruption is rife in China.
 Local pimps probably have to pay the police quite a pretty penny in bribes to look the other way.

 When the police feel a little skint, they raid some of the local brothels and slap the owners with a fine of several thousand yuan.
 After a few days in jail, these people are released and go back to their old ways.

-According to a professor at Renmin University of China, only about 1 percent of the nation’s prostitutes have been swept up in recent crackdowns.
+According to a professor at Renmin University of China, only about 1 percent of the nation’s prostitutes have been swept up in crackdowns.

 Stupid things foreigners do